-In the Juniors, pupils' behaviour infringements will be recorded on a class behaviour tracker, which is to be kept and updated by teachers.
-It is the responsibility of the class teacher to ensure that the tracker is a true and up-to-date reflection of each pupil's behaviour.
-Therefore, class teachers must make sure that they communicate with the relevant Senior School teachers regarding behaviour of individuals within lessons that they do not teach.
+Pupils' behaviour infringements will be recorded on a class behaviour tracker, which is to be kept and updated by teachers.
+It is the responsibility of the class teacher to ensure that the tracker is a true and upto-date reflection of each pupil's behaviour.
+Therefore, class teachers must make sure that they communicate with the relevant teachers regarding behaviour of individuals within lessons that they do not teach.

 Poor behaviour, lateness to lessons and lack of personal organisation will lead to pupils receiving marks on the behaviour tracker.
 Teachers are to use their professional judgement when deciding what should be logged and what should be treated with a warning.
 Marks must be dated and include an abbreviation of why the mark has been given.
 The accumulation of three marks will result in the pupil attending the Reflection Room.
 The class teacher writes reason for the three logs onto the reflection form.
 Marks will be tracked over the course of one half term and cleared at the end of each half term.
-The class teacher is responsible for recording on the reflection form and informing the Junior School SLT that they have a pupil who will be attending the Reflection Room that week.
+The class teacher is responsible for recording on the reflection form and informing SLT that they have a pupil who will be attending the Reflection Room that week.